ketch/nodepy/paper.md

 and other phenomena.
 They also arise in the discretization of partial differential equations.
 In most cases, solutions of differential equations must be approximated by numerical methods.
-The study of the properties of numerical methods for ODEs comprises an important and large body of knowledge.  `NodePy` is a software package for designing and studying the properties of numerical ODE solvers.
+The study of the properties of numerical methods for ODEs comprises an important and large body of knowledge.  `NodePy` (available from https://github.com/ketch/nodepy, with documentation at https://nodepy.readthedocs.io/en/latest/) is a software package for designing and studying the properties of numerical ODE solvers.
 For the most important classes of methods, `NodePy` can automatically assess their stability, accuracy, and many other properties.